-I’ve been developing websites at 1955 Design for several years.
-I’ve designed and implemented dozens and dozens of websites.
+I've been developing websites at 1955 Design for several years.
+I've designed and implemented dozens and dozens of websites.
 In that time, I have only had one contract go south on me.
-The client simply was not willing to comply with the terms of the original contract, wanted to keep adding additional features and time consuming modules to the project, and finally the lines of communication broke down.
-Even though I had a cause of action against him, in my opinion, we parted ways with me having done 95% of the work for the original 50% deposit paid.
+The client simply was not willing to comply with the terms of the original contract, wanted to keep adding additional features and time … Keep Reading »

 Why Your Business Needs a Blog